Azure/azure-functions-kafka-extension/samples/README.md

 | -------- | ----------- | ---- | ------------ |
 | Java | Custom container sample | [Readme](container/README.md)| No |

-## Tips
+## Notes

 Kafka extension supports several lanugages, however, it uses the same Azure Functions host.
 For this reason, there is a common configuration for each lanugages.
-I'd like to provide configuration tips in common.
+Please find below some common notes with apply to all the languages.

 ### function.json